What Cosine Similarity of Label Representations Can and Cannot Tell us: Abstract

 \section{Abstract}

-Cosine similarity is often used to measure the similarity of vectors.
-These vectors might be the representations of neural network models.
-However, it is not guaranteed that cosine similarity of model representations will tell us anything about model behaviour.
-In this paper we show that when using a softmax classifier, be it an image classifier or an autoregressive language model, measuring the cosine similarity between label representations (called unembeddings in the paper) does not give any information on the probabilities assigned by the model.
-Specifically, we prove that for any softmax classifier model, given two label representations, it is possible to make another model which gives the same probabilities for all labels and inputs, but where the cosine similarity between the representations is now either $1$ or $-1$.
-We give specific examples of models with very high or low cosine simlarity between representations and show how to we can make equivalent models where the cosine similarity is now $-1$ or $1$.
-This translation ambiguity can be fixed by centering the label representations, however, labels with representations with low cosine similarity can still have high probability for the same inputs.
-Fixing the length of the representations still does not give a guarantee that high(or low) cosine similarity will give high(or low) probability to the labels for the same inputs.
-This means that when working with softmax classifiers, cosine similarity values between label representations should not be used to explain model probabilities.
+Cosine similarity is often used to measure the similarity of vector representations of neural network models.
+However, the cosine similarity of representations is not guaranteed to tell us anything about model probabilities.
+In this paper we show that for a softmax classifier, be it an image classifier or an autoregressive language model, the cosine similarity between label representations (called unembeddings in the paper) does not give any information on the probabilities assigned by the model.
+Specifically, we prove that given two unembeddings, it is possible to create another model which assigns the same probabilities for all inputs, but where the cosine similarity between the representations is now either $1$ or $-1$.
+We also show that for a sigmoid classifier (where each input can be assigned multiple labels), all pairwise cosine similarities between the unembeddings define the set of possible label combinations.
+However, for softmax classifiers (where each input is assigned a ranking of the labels from most to least likely), we need all pairwise cosine similarities between all \textit{differences} of unembeddings to know which rankings the model can predict.
+We conclude that it is misleading to interpret the cosine similarity between unembeddings without reference to the classifier that produced them.

-\begin{disclaimerbox} \disclaimer{Disclaimer: this is a working paper, and represents research in progress.
-We welcome contributions from the community, for comments or questions please email us at beat@itu.dk} \end{disclaimerbox}